 Artistback to top

 - Henry Halliday Sparling (1860-1924), Editor and journalist; member of the Hammersmith Branch of the Socialist League and the Hammersmith Socialist Society; husband of Mary ('May') Morris.
-Artist of 2 portraits, Sitter in 4 portraits.
+Artist or producer of 2 portraits, Sitter in 4 portraits.

 Linked publicationsback to top

 - MacCarthy, Fiona, Anarchy & Beauty: William Morris and His Legacy 1860-1960, 2014 (accompanying the exhibition at the National Portrait Gallery from 16 October 2014 - 11 January 2015), p.
 135

 - Various, William Morris: Words & Wisdom, 2014 (accompanying the exhibition at the National Portrait Gallery from 16 October 2014 - 11 January 2015)